Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 See the full list and descriptions [here](https://microsoft.github.io/ComplianceCxE/dag/mip-dlp/)

 ### External Access
 Users must have an account in Entra ID to access protected content.
 Microsoft Office 365 customers will be authenticated without any additional configuration.
-Non-Microsoft customers must meet two requirements:
-1. The user must sign up for an Azure RMS for Individuals account.
-2. The user must have must have a guest account in your tenant.
+Non-Microsoft customers must sign up for an Azure RMS for Individuals account.
+The Azure RMS for Individuals service creates an Entra ID account in an unmanaged tenant.

 #### Azure RMS for Individuals
 Sensitivity labels use Azure RMS to protect content.
 Azure RMS uses Entra ID to authenticate access.
 When a user signs up for an [Azure RMS for Individuals](https://learn.microsoft.com/en-us/azure/information-protection/rms-for-individuals) account, the service creates an unmanaged Azure tenant and directory for the organization with an account for the user, so that this user (and subsequent users) can then authenticate to the Azure RMS service.
 See [Azure RMS FAQ](https://learn.microsoft.com/en-us/azure/information-protection/faqs-rms#when-i-share-a-protected-document-with-somebody-outside-my-company-how-does-that-user-get-authenticated).

-Use the following sign-up link to create an Azure RMS for Individuals account: https://aka.ms/rms-signup
+The following link can be provided to external users to sign up for an Azure RMS for Individuals account: https://aka.ms/rms-signup

-Any registered user can sign in to the Azure tenant and view other user accounts that have been created.
+Any registered user can sign in to the Azure tenant created by Azure RMS for Individuals and view other user accounts that have been created.

 <img src='img/20231000-040033.png' width=900/>